sesac/ios-mobile-toolkit/README.md

     git submodule update --init --recursive

 The `RumblefishMobileSDKDemo/` directory contains a demo project that uses the SDK.
 The `RumblefishMobileSDK/` directory contains the SDK project itself.
-Assuming the submodules in your clone are up-to-date, you should be able to simply build either project in Xcode in the usual manner.
+Assuming the submodules in your clone are up-to-date, you should be able to simply build and hack on either project in Xcode in the usual manner.

-## Using the SDK in your own project
+## Using the SDK in your project

 The Rumblefish iOS SDK is distributed as a static library with a companion resource bundle.
 This technique is described [here](http://www.galloway.me.uk/tutorials/ios-library-with-resources/).